Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-- To provide an introduction to the theory and practice of sports marketing, with particular emphasis on the New Zealand situation
+- Be provided with an introduction to the theory and practice of sports marketing, with particular emphasis on the New Zealand situation

-- To look in detail at the unique features of sport and its marketing that require it to be considered as a separate field of study
+- Look in detail at the unique features of sport and its marketing that require it to be considered as a separate field of study

-- To provide students with an understanding of the skills necessary to operate in the sports marketing industry
+- Gain an understanding of the skills necessary to operate in the sports marketing industry

-- To provide students with opportunities to develop written and oral communication skills
+- Have opportunities to develop written and oral communication skills

-- To provide students with opportunities to research sources of information and to develop critical analysis skills
+- Have opportunities to research sources of information and to develop critical analysis skills

-- To build skills, experience and attitudes necessary for life beyond the university.
+- Build skills, experience and attitudes necessary for life beyond the university